 On the chart ranking companies based on their portfolio Patent Asset Index, the top position is still held by Toyota Motor which maybe mostly explained by the large portfolio of patents that they own in this technology.
 Since the Patent Asset Index, of a portfolio, is the sum of all the Competitive Impact of patents within the portfolio, a considerably large portfolio can result in a correspondingly large Patent Asset Index.

 Shifting focus from the top spot, almost every single company has had a change of position on the ranking chart as compared to their earlier portfolio size-based rankings.
-For e.g. Ford who was ranked at 6th according to portfolio size, jumped to the 2nd place, when considering the quality of patents it owns, in e-Mobility technologies, as compared to the other players in this field.
+For e.g. Ford who was ranked at 6th according to the traditional metric, jumped to 2nd place, when the quality of its patents is considered.

-Similarly, some companies like WiTricity and BYD Company did not even register a presence on the Top 20 list of patent owners, when ranked according to portfolio size, in this technology.
-They appear only on the Patent Asset Index ranking.
-WiTricity is ranked at 11 and BYD Company at 16 on this new list of companies, ranked according to the quality of their patent portfolio, protecting e-Mobility technologies.
+Similarly, some companies like WiTricity and BYD Company did not even register a presence on the Top 20 list of patent owners, when ranked according to portfolio size.
+They appear only in the overall portfolio strength ranking, in which WiTricity is ranked at 11 and BYD Company at 16.
 For a company developing technologies and products in this space, a simple look at all the players and their portfolio size would be wildly insufficient.
 Since such a narrow view of the technology field, would leave them vulnerable to other strong players in the field like WiTricity & BYD.
 Within the PatentSight software, if you click on the name of a company, you can perform a deep dive into the portfolios of these companies directly from this chart.
 Here you can instantly review the patents that they own in this technology.

 Other major uses of the Patent Asset Index™